theodi/chat2db/README.md

 ---

-Here’s the updated **"Generate an Answer"** section of the `README.md`, rewritten to more clearly reflect the actual logic of `handleUserQueryStreaming` without changing the code:
+Here's the updated **"Generate an Answer"** section of the `README.md`, rewritten to more clearly reflect the actual logic of `handleUserQueryStreaming` without changing the code:

 ---